The History and Development of Night Covers

 Who are the typical customers of Econofrost night covers?

 The typical customers of the Econofrost brand of night covers include major retail chains, independent store owners, food service operators and institutions like schools and hospitals.
 In addition, refrigeration service contractors and food equipment vendors purchase Econofrost night covers for their grocery store customers.
 Read real retailer testimonials

 The Types and Importance of Proper Night Cover Fabric

-A: What sets ECONOFROST apart from other night covers is it’s woven aluminum perforated fabric which is bonded with PVC to give it strength.
-It is also coated wth a fire-retardent transparent film which exceeds 94HB (horizontal burn) restrictions.
+A: What sets Econofrost apart from other night covers is it’s woven aluminum perforated fabric which is bonded with PVC to give it strength.
+It is also coated with a fire-retardant transparent film which exceeds 94HB (horizontal burn) restrictions.

 Q: What are the benefits of using this type of fabric?

 A: Woven aluminum fabric has the highest reflectivity (ability to deflect radiation and heat) and lowest emissivity values (the fabric does not absorb or conduct heat).
 As a result warm store air and light is prevented from intermingling with the cold air spillage that circulates inside refrigerated cases.
 Both the internal case and product temperatures stay colder longer which translates into greater energy and product savings!